TrellixVulnTeam/swahilipython_SCMU/Doc/library/locale.rst

 When Python code uses the :mod:`locale` module to change the locale, this also affects the embedding application.
-If the embedding application doesn't want this to happen, it should remove the :mod:`_locale` extension module (which does all the work) from the table of built-in modules in the :file:`config.c` file, and make sure that the :mod:`_locale` module is not accessible as a shared library.
+If the embedding application doesn't want this to happen, it should remove the :mod:`_locale` extension module (which does all the work) kutoka the table of built-in modules in the :file:`config.c` file, and make sure that the :mod:`_locale` module is not accessible as a shared library.